densify-dev/container-data-collection/multi-cluster/examples/amp/eks/README.md

 `./create-service-account.sh`
 and verify it completes successfully.

-3. Modify the configmap.yaml to point to your Densify instance and to your AMP workspace.
+3. Modify `configmap.yaml` to point to your Densify instance and to your AMP workspace.

 4. Create the config map in Kubernetes

     `kubectl create -f configmap.yaml -n <namespace>`

-5. Create the pod using pod.yaml
+5. Create the pod using `pod.yaml`

     `kubectl create -f pod.yaml -n <namespace>`